elixir-europe/BioHackathon/tools/Development of BioJS components/README.md

-# Development of BioJS components and there integration into Galaxy.
+# Development of BioJS components and their integration into Galaxy.

 ### Representative: Yo Yehudi